-With more than 700 free car parking spaces available, CBD parking has never been easier for that trip to the city!
-Townsville city centre parking includes a range of parking facilities from 5 minute free parking to 8 hour paid parking for all day parking in the CBD.
-Regulated parking in the CBD is Monday - Friday from 9am - 5pm, unless signed otherwise.
-Recent changes to the CBD parking is detailed in council's Media Release.
+Townsville city centre parking includes a range of parking facilities from 15-minute free parking to 8-hour paid parking for all day parking in the CBD.
+Regulated parking in the CBD is Monday to Friday from 9am to 5pm, unless signed otherwise.

 Tow Away Zone

 Flinders Street between Denham and Stanley Streets is closed 3am to 3pm every Sunday for the Cotters Markets.
 This area is a tow-away zone from 3am on Sunday mornings.
 Parking restrictions are clearly marked and car recovery is at owner's expense.
 To recover a towed car please contact: ABC Towing - (07) 4775 5561.

 Free all day off-street car parks can be found at the corner of Leichhardt Street and Eyre Street, at Dean Street, at Flinders Street between Queensland Rail and the new Central development and at the rock cutting in Sturt Street.

 Changes to Eyre St, Flinders St (between Fletcher St and Jones St) as well as the Jones St car parking will occur in January 2017.
 These car parks will move to 8 hour paid car parking.

 Council operates a number of off-street car parks in the CBD offering all day paid parking.
 Parking in a location signed with 1P, 2P, or 4P (Pay & Display sign present) means parking is limited to the times indicated on the sign.
 Even if a valid paid parking voucher is displayed, the vehicle can only park in that length of road (not just the parking bay) for the time specified on the sign.
 Information regarding the legislation can be found on all Pay & Display machines in the area.